-The Coalition, which is a key part of Sport Australia’s Sport Volunteering National Plan, will play a critical role in supporting the sector to develop strategies that help keep our clubs open and our communities active.
+The Coalition, which is a key part of the Australian Sports Commission’s Sport Volunteering National Plan, will play a critical role in supporting the sector to develop strategies that help keep our clubs open and our communities active.

-Members will meet bi-monthly to develop and implement a Coalition Plan, to deliver Sport Australia's sport volunteering vision and enable increased participation in sport.
+Members will meet bi-monthly to develop and implement a Coalition Plan, to deliver the Australian Sports Commission's sport volunteering vision and enable increased participation in sport.

 Sport Volunteer Coalition members